retargeting/WooCommerce/readme.txt

 Live Triggers

-When you have people in our online shop, if you see that someone's showing a lot of interest in one product, wouldn't you offer them a small discount to make sure they buy it?
+When you have people in your online shop, if you see that someone's showing a lot of interest in one product, wouldn't you offer them a small discount to make sure they buy it?
 That's what we thought!

 With our personalized live triggers that's exactly what you'll do, just that you won't have to lift a finger.